Automation Toolkit Getting Started

 2. Click the Run button

 The automation recipe runs again.
-The saved PDF file is for the South region on 31 August 2023.
+If everything has worked correctly.
+The saved PDF file is now for the South region on 31 August 2023.

-To save PDFs for each region and month, we only need to change cells H13 and H14, then click Run.
+The variables provide an easy way to run the automation for each region and month – we only need to change cells H13 and H14, then click Run.

 Steps #2

 Variables can be formulas based on other cells.
-Let’s change the file name of the PDF to incorporate the Region name and date.
+Let’s change the PDF file name to include the region name and date.

 1. Change the formula in cell H15 as follows: